 Con Can be quite glitchy at times

 Spacemacs combines many packages from many different authors that were never designed to work together.
 Sometimes they interact in unexpected ways, and things randomly break as one package interferes with another's features.
-This combined with delayed auto-loading of packages in unpredictable order, different modes for different file types, frequent package updates, and necessary customization by selection of layers and packages, can make these glitches hard to reproduce.
+This combined with frequent package updates and necessary customization by selection of layers and packages, can make these glitches hard to reproduce.
 It takes a lot of emacs know-how to fix these problems.
 Fortunately there is a very active community willing to help with these problems, but it might take a while.

 Con Complex learning difficulty